 It is not surprising that many organizations are constantly updating and revising their performance management systems in an attempt to achieve a greater result and improve fairness and accuracy.
 However, many times these efforts do not result in the desired effect.
 We have some of the most common trends and challenges identified and why each can or cannot add value.

 Web systems help to facilitate the collection of information which in turn facilitates landing targets.
-It also provides a common framework for managers and staff as well as instructions for participation in the various aspects of performance management system, thus increasing consistency in the application.
+It also provides a common framework for managers and staff as well as for instructions for participation in the various aspects of the performance management system, thus increasing consistency in the application.

 A well-developed web-based performance indicator system will help improve the consistency of the application within the organization, and it is likely to improve perceptions of fairness and accuracy.
-However, it’s neither address the skills of technical manager or commitment to developing talent; nor it helps to clarify the link between the pay and performance.
+However, it’s neither addresses the skills of technical manager or commitment to developing talent; nor it helps to clarify the link between pay and performance.

 One of the most common changes in the organization’s performance management system revolves around the rating scale utilized to evaluate performance.
 Here are some pointers to consider:

 - If you use the scale system as part of your evaluation process (whether numeric or descriptive), make sure that each digit point is clearly defined and managers have a common understanding of how to apply the scale to distinguish the level of performance.
 This is critical because it focuses on coherence and enables managers to distinguish the level of performance.

 - Well-defined five-point scales (containing numbers and labels) are easiest for people to interpret and apply.